-in the community, or "that is perpetrated or condoned by the state or its agents."
-It asserts every woman has the right to be free from such violence, 428 including the right "to be free from all forms of discrimination."
+The right to personal security is also protected under Guyana's obligations within the Inter-American System, under Article 1 of the American Declaration.
+430 The right to personal security for women is further protected in the Convention of Belém do Pará, 431 a treaty Guyana has ratified and which applies to lesbian, bisexual, and transgender women.
+432 It defines "violence against women" as including "physical, sexual and psychological violence" perpetrated by a either a family member, interpersonal partner, or any person in the community, or "that is perpetrated or condoned by the state or its agents."
+433 It asserts every woman has the right to be free from such violence, 434 including the right "to be free from all forms of discrimination."
 This Convention also outlines the duties of states to refrain from engaging in acts or practices of violence against women; to prevent, investigate, and impose penalties for violence against women; to ensure women's access to justice after experiencing violence; and to modify and adopt such laws as may be necessary to prevent violence against women and provide just remedies.
-In ratifying this treaty, Guyana has agreed to undertake certain progressive measures, including implementing programs "to modify social and cultural patterns of conduct of men and women . . . to counteract prejudices . . . which legitimize or exacerbate violence against women."
+436 In ratifying this treaty, Guyana has agreed to undertake certain progressive measures, including implementing programs "to modify social and cultural patterns of conduct of men and women . . . to counteract prejudices . . . which legitimize or exacerbate violence against women."437

-iii.
-Right to Freedom of Expression
+3. Right to Freedom of Expression